GRP pipes are one of the principal pipe materials used in water and sanitary sewerage projects in both gravity and pressure applications.

 Once again it should be pointed out, that even if high stiffness pipes are used during an installation with the causes indicated above, the pipes would still suffer significant over-deflection.

-To conclude, I strongly advise you to accurately determine the expected deflection of GRP pipes for a given installation, taking into account:
+I strongly advise you to accurately determine the expected deflection of GRP pipes for a given installation, taking the following into account:

 Remember that most of the problems encountered with older installations of GRP pipes are unrelated to stiffness, and increasing the pipe stiffness today will not prevent these problems from recurring in the future.
-Thus, don’t rely only on the use of high stiffness.
+Thus, do not rely only on the use of high stiffness.

 Solution: the EFFECTIVE FILAMENT WINDING® (EFW®) technology, when installed in your Plant, will manage all the process and actions that allow you to fine tune your design to perfectly match the project requirements.